jhkim31/http-connection-pool/README.md

 # http-connection-pool
 | [npm](https://www.npmjs.com/package/http-connection-pool) |

 **http-connection-pool** quickly performs many HTTP requests in concurrently that cannot be processed at once.
-Like a **thread-pool**.

 ## Table of contents